 At 10.30am from St. Columba, Iona Road, Ballymun Road (except Tuesday)

 At 5.45pm from The Monastery of St. Alphonsus and (9.30am Saturday morning)

 The church remains open 7 days a week for private prayer from about 11.00am-5.00pm.
-The Parish Centre beneath the church is currently closed for all activities.

 During the current restrictions, both the Parish Office and Sacristy are closed to access for parishioners, who can nevertheless continue to contact either facility by phone or email.